getkyo/kyo/README.md

   Choices.run(c)
 ```

 The Choices effect becomes exceptionally powerful when combined with other effects.
-This allows you not just to make decisions or explore options in isolation but also to do so in contexts that might involve asynchronicity, resource management, or even user interaction.
+This allows you not just to make decisions or explore options in isolation but also to do so in contexts that may involve factors such as asynchronicity, resource management, or even user interaction.

 ### Aspects: Aspect-Oriented Programming (AOP)

 The `Aspects` effect provides a mechanism for users to customize the behavior of a computation from an indirect scope.
 Aspects in Kyo are expressed as first-class values, which enables flexible scoping.
 For example, users may instantiate aspects and reduce their visibility via regular field modifiers.

-To instantate an aspect, use the `Aspects.init` method.
+To instantiate an aspect, use the `Aspects.init` method.
 It takes three type parameters:

 1. `T`: The input type of the aspect
 2. `U`: The output type of the aspect